Last Updated on June 9, 2021 by Maggie Sutton

 To qualify for an FHA home loan, you must have a verifiable income.
 Your lender will need to see your tax returns or pay stubs to confirm this.
 They will need to verify that you have been working for at least the last two years, although it does not need to be for the same employer.
 If you have been a teacher in two different schools or districts, that is ok.
-On the other hand, you will possibly not qualify for the loan if you worked as a nurse, for example, in the same 2 year period.

 Be Able to Afford Payments

 You must be able to comfortably pay your home loan and other debts you may have.
 The general rule is that your mortgage should not be more than 35% of your total wages before taxes.
 Also, your total debt should not be not more than 48% of your total earnings.
 If that cannot work with your income, you will need to work and reduce the total amounts you owe before buying a home.

 Save for Down Payment

 Before you get the loan, you will need to save at least 3.5% of the value of your home.
 If your credit score is less than 580, you will most likely need to pay up to 10% of the home value as your down payment.
 There are also many other costs at closing that you will need to prepare for financially to close on your home.